-For efficient management, the Industrial Managed Switch is equipped with Command line, Web and SNMP management interfaces.
+For efficient management, the WGS-5225-8P2S Series is equipped with Command line, Web and SNMP management interfaces.

-- With the built-in Web-based management interface, the Industrial Managed Switch offers an easy-to-use, platform-independent management and configuration facility. - For text-based management, it can be accessed via Telnet and the console port. - For standard-based monitor and management software, it offers SNMPv3 connection which encrypts the packet content at each session for secure remote management.
+- With the built-in Web-based management interface, the WGS-5225-8P2S Series offers an easy-to-use, platformindependent management and configuration facility. - For text-based management, it can be accessed via Telnet. - By supporting the standard SNMP protocol, the switch can be managed via any SNMP-based management software.